 Rockefeller Center AppAll that is just the tip of the iceberg, as Rockefeller Center is surrounded by the best shopping, dining, and entertainment in Midtown.
 For better orientation, download their free mobile app, available for both iOS and Android.
 It comes with a 360-degree viewfinder, which is especially handy when on Top of the Rock, to help you learn more about the city's architecture, historical and cultural landmarks, neighbourhoods, and more.
 The app also has a wayfinding feature, to locate the many shops, restaurants, restrooms, and even works of art throughout the centre.

 Visiting Rockefeller Center

-Location: Stretches from 5th Avenue to 6th Avenue and from 48th Street to 51st Street, New York City, NY
+It stretches from 5th Avenue to 6th Avenue and from 48th Street to 51st Street.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.